 What are Eyelash Dyes?

 It’s safe to say that thick and beautifully dark hair just scream sultry!
 This goes the same with eyelashes.
 Just like your hair, your eyelashes can be dyed beautifully dark too!
-The question is, is it worth it?
+The question is, can you dye your eyelashes? is it worth it?
 Is it safe?
 Does it really get results done?

 Why You Need Eyelash Dyes?

 Obviously, the darker your lashes the thicker it looks.
 For a lot of blonde women or any woman with light hair, light eyelashes can kind of be a drag since they look unnoticeable and do not give your eyes definition like dark lashes will.
 A lot of women also opt to dye their lashes since they want to skip the inconvenience of having to apply eyelash tint mascara in the morning.